GlacioHack/xdem/doc/source/terrain.md

 ## Summary of supported methods

-xDEM currently supports two types of terrain attributes: **surface fit attributes** that rely on estimating local derivatives (e.g. slope, aspect, curvatures) and **windowed index attributes** that rely on estimating local indexes that are often independent of window size (e.g., TPI, roughness).
+xDEM currently supports several types of terrain attributes: **surface fit attributes** that rely on estimating local derivatives (e.g. slope, aspect, curvatures), **windowed attributes** that rely on estimating local indexes often applicable to any window size (e.g., TPI, roughness), and **frequency attributes** that rely on estimating frequency in the elevation data (e.g. texture shading).
 Note that curvatures follow the recommended system of [Minár et al. (2020)](https://doi.org/10.1016/j.earscirev.2020.103414).
 Where no direct DOI can be linked, consult this paper for the full citation.

 ```{list-table}